ogra/effetune/plugins/spatial/readme.md

 ## Stereo Blend

-An effect that provides precise control over the stereo width of your music.
-It can narrow the stereo field for a more focused sound, preserve the original stereo image, or enhance the stereo separation for a more spacious experience.
+An effect that helps achieve a more natural sound field by adjusting the stereo width of your music.
+It's particularly useful for headphone listening, where it can reduce the exaggerated stereo separation that often occurs with headphones, making the listening experience more natural and less fatiguing.
+It can also enhance the stereo image for speaker listening when needed.

 ### Listening Enhancement Guide
-- Stereo Width Control:
+- Headphone Optimization:
-  - Reduce stereo width for more focused, mono-compatible sound
+  - Reduce stereo width (60-90%) for more natural, speaker-like presentation
-  - Maintain original stereo image
+  - Minimize listening fatigue from excessive stereo separation
-  - Enhance stereo separation for wider soundstage
+  - Create a more realistic front-focused soundstage
-- Spatial Enhancement:
+- Speaker Enhancement:
-  - Makes the music feel more three-dimensional
+  - Maintain original stereo image (100%) for accurate reproduction
-  - Creates a sense of space around your head
+  - Subtle enhancement (110-130%) for wider soundstage when needed
-  - Helps you better locate instruments in the mix
+  - Careful adjustment to maintain natural sound field
-- Mixing and Mastering:
+- Sound Field Control:
-  - Check mono compatibility
+  - Focus on natural, realistic presentation
-  - Enhance stereo effects
+  - Avoid excessive width that could sound artificial
-  - Control stereo image width
+  - Optimize for your specific listening environment

 ### Parameters
 - **Stereo** - Controls the stereo width (0-200%)